-2.4 Competence Profile in the Diploma
+2.4 Competence profile on the diploma

-The following competence profile will appear in the diploma:
+The following competence profile will appear on the diploma:

+A Candidatus graduate has the following competency profile:

-A graduate of the Master's programme has competencies acquired through an educational programme that has taken place in a research environment.
-The graduate of the Master's programme can perform highly qualified functions on the labour market on basis of the educational programme.
-Moreover, the graduate has prerequisites for research (a PhD programme).
-Compared to the Bachelor's degree, the graduate of the Master's programme has developed her/his academic knowledge and independence, so that the graduate is able to independently apply scientific theory and method in both an academic and occupational/professional context.
+A Candidatus graduate has competencies that have been acquired via a course of study that has taken place in a research environment.

+A Candidatus graduate is qualified for employment on the labour market on the basis of his or her academic discipline as well as for further research (PhD programmes).
+A Candidatus graduate has, compared to a Bachelor, developed his or her academic knowledge and independence so as to be able to apply scientific theory and method on an independent basis within both an academic and a professional context.